Adam Silvera

-Adam Silvera (born June 7, 1990) is an American author of young adult fiction novels, known for his bestselling novels They Both Die at the End, More Happy Than Not, and History Is All You Left Me.
+Adam Silvera (born June 7, 1990) is an American author of young adult fiction.
+His work frequently centers on queer characters and explores themes of identity, grief, and mortality.
+He is known for the bestselling novels More Happy Than Not (2015), History Is All You Left Me (2017), and They Both Die at the End (2017), which gained renewed public interest in 2020 through Tiktok's BookTok sub-community.

 Early life

 Adam Silvera was born and raised in the South Bronx in New York City.
-His mother, Persi Rosa, is Puerto Rican and a social worker.
-Silvera started writing when he was around 10 or 11, initially working on fan fiction.
+His mother, Persi Rosa, is Puerto Rican and worked as a social worker.
+He began writing at a young age, producing fan fiction for franchises such as Harry Potter and Marvel, beginning around age eleven.
+Silvera has stated that he was interested in storytelling throughout his childhood, often prioritizing writing over schoolwork.